programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 SolrWayback is a open-source search and discovery tool developed primarily by the Royal Danish Library designed to make archived web content searchable and viewable in a single solution.[^18] Other tools for playback do exist, e.g., [pywb](https://github.com/webrecorder/pywb).
 However, no other tool currently provides the search and discovery possibilities that SolrWayback does.
 Through this software, you can search for individual words and phrases across your collection.
 It can also be used as a tool to narrow down which parts of a collection you are interested in as part of your research.
 Hence, the software provides multiple ways of exporting subsets of the data for further analysis.[^2]

 ## Acquire WARC Files
 During this lesson, you will work with WARC files from the End of Term Web Archive (EOTWA).
+This web archive collection originates from a collaborative initiative between the Library of Congress, the Internet Archive, the University of North Texas, the California Digital Library, and the US Government Printing Office.
-This web archive preserves U.S. Government websites when a presidential administration terminates.
-The EOTWA has done this systematically since 2008.
+The collection preserves U.S. Government websites when a presidential administration terminates.[^19] The EOTWA has done this systematically since 2008.
 The collections in their archive have grown exponentially between elections.

 | Dataset                | Compressed Size of all WARCs |
 | ---------------------- | ---------------------------- |